minio/docs/docs/apache-spark-with-minio.md

 You should be able to see the text file you uploaded to MinIO server.

-If you configured Spark history server as described in step 4, you can see the event logs on the console here `http://localhost:18080/`.

 ### Write Test

 To test if Spark-Shell can write back to MinIO server, switch to Spark-Shell terminal and run